githubtraining/managing-merge-conflicts/responses/00_welcome-conflict-1.md

        =======
         >>>>>>> master

-1. Close the file.
+1. Save and close the file.
 Stage and commit your changes:
     ```shell
     git add .
     git commit -m "merge master into update-config"